The International Advocacy Programme (IAP)

 - MENA (Algeria, Bahrain, Egypt, Iran, Iraq, Jordan, Lebanon, Oman, Palestine, Qatar, Saudi Arabia, Tunisia, United Arab Emirates)

 Call for Funding Proposals

-IFLA launched a call for funding proposals in January and August 2017, to carry out awareness-raising activities at a national or regional level.
-All countries are eligible to apply and priority is given to regional initiatives including countries that were not involved in the regional workshops.
+IFLA launched calls for funding proposals in January and August 2017, to carry out awareness-raising activities at a national or regional level.
+All countries were eligible to apply and priority was given to regional initiatives including countries that were not involved in the regional workshops.

 - IFLA’s International Advocacy Programme: Full Steam Ahead!
 (August 2017)